 Einsiedeln Abbey is the largest baroque masterpiece in Switzerland.

-The Benedictine abbey is a well-known pilgrimage site, religious and cultural gathering place for many people.
+The Benedictine abbey is a well-known pilgrimage site, and a religious and cultural gathering place for many people.
 It was built between 1704 and 1780 according to Kaspar Moosbrugger’s plans.

 The first church built here was dedicated to Mary, mother of Jesus, and to Saint Meinrad.
 There are two impressive towers and a harmonious facade.
 The beautiful baroque architecture of the abbey will greet you once you enter.
 Large windows allow a lot of light to enter the church interior from the outside.
 Aegid Quirin Asam (stucco, pulpit) and Cosmas Damian Asam (ceiling frescoes) also contributed to the beautiful white, gold, and pastel interiors.